-Tour to the Pitomnik Airfield and Gumrak railway station - main supply nodes of the German 6th army in Stalingrad.
+Tour to German transport airfield Pitomnik and Gumrak railway station - main supply nodes of the German 6th Army in Stalingrad.

 Perhaps today Pitomnik Airfield is one of the most effective and unspoiled places after the Battle of Stalingrad where is still possible literally to touch the history of this great event.

 The Pitomnik airfield was the main transport airfield of encircled German 6th Army in Stalingrad.
 It was the primary of seven airfields used by German Wehrmacht and Luftwaffe from September 1942-January 1943 during the Battle of Stalingrad.

 Flights originating from Pitomnik generally had two main initial destinations outside the pocket, Tatsinskaya and Morozovskaya.

 Pitomnik airfield was established by the German 6th Army when it linked up there with 4th Panzer Army on 3 September 1942 near Stalingrad.

 The airfield at Pitomnik was one of seven airfields within the Stalingrad Pocket after the 6th Army was encircled and the only one properly equipped to handle large amounts of air traffic.
 The field was equipped with lights for night operation and situated in the middle of encircled pocket.

 Along with anti aircraft guns, the airfield was protected by fighter planes of Jagdgeschwader 3, elements of which were based there (the remainder of JG 3 was stationed outside the pocket).
 In mid-January, the remaining planes of the group were ordered to leave the pocket.